papis/papis/PACKAGING.md

 Guidelines for Packaging
 ========================

-These are some loose notes about packing Papis meant to highlight the different components that are available and not to require a particular format.
+These are some loose notes about packaging Papis meant to highlight the different components that are available and not to require a particular format.

 Version Numbering